hp-net/resume/_work-experiences/06-hycom.md

 print: true
 logo: logo-hycom
 ---

-After some time of being an expert, I decided to go back to my root and work as a team member.
-Other thing that I wanted to change was to move from “big products” to something smaller and **open source**.
-That when I have meet and learned **microservices** and **cloud**.
+After some time in an expert/consultant role, I decided to return to being a team member.
+I also wanted to shift my focus from large-scale products to smaller, **open-source** solutions.
+This is when I was introduced to **microservices** and **cloud technologies**.

-80% of my time I have spent on projects for Deutsche Telekom, Fortum, UPC, X-Kom and lately Osadkowski.

-Rest of my time I have dedicated for **knowledge sharing** and **learning**.
+I dedicated 80% of my time to projects for Deutsche Telekom, Fortum, UPC, X-Kom, and more recently, Osadkowski.
+The remaining time was focused on **knowledge sharing** and **personal learning**.

-I have been very active on company level.
-I have become **leader of Cloud circle**.
-My biggest achievements were creating course for employees about microservices and cloud.
-Convincing, organizing budget and helping with cloud certification on AWS and GCP.
-I initiated architects meetings.
-Make some presentations about microservices and projects that I was involved in.
-I have also been one of the person that created Hycom’s Unified Delivery Methodology.
-That was a guideline with standards about project realization from design to delivery.

-I have been involved in few projects with **Technical University of Lodz**.
-First one "Implementacje Przemysłowe" was a regular subject from university (Faculty of Technical Physics, Information Technology and Applied Mathematics) in cooperation with Hycom.
-I have been part of it a couple of times.
-Together with students we were making small projects like Facebook chatbot or Confluence plugin.
-Other initiative where together with students council (Faculty of Electrical, Electronic, Computer and Control Engineering) we have prepared an on site programming course.
-The topic of the course was: "Hy!Class: Tworzenie mikroserwisów z wykorzystaniem Spring Cloud oraz Netflix OSS".

-Together with my colleague had a presentation on **"Akademickie Targi Pracy"**.
-We have talked about TDD and the topic of our presentation was:
+On a company level, I was highly active and took on the role of **leader of the Cloud Circle**.
+My key contributions included:

+- Designing and delivering internal courses on microservices and cloud technologies
+- Securing budgets and advocating for cloud certifications (AWS and GCP)
+- Initiating architects' meetings and presenting on microservices and various projects
+- Contributing to the creation of **Hycom’s Unified Delivery Methodology**, which provided standards to guide project realization from design to delivery

+Additionally, I collaborated with the **Technical University of Łódź** on multiple initiatives:

+- **Implementacje Przemysłowe**: A university subject in collaboration with Hycom, where I worked with students on small projects like a Facebook chatbot and a Confluence plugin
+- A programming course run with the students' council titled: "Hy!Class: Tworzenie mikroserwisów z wykorzystaniem Spring Cloud oraz Netflix OSS"

+I also participated in numerous presentations and workshops:

-"Developer nie SAPER, myli się nie raz".
+- **"Akademickie Targi Pracy"**: Delivered a presentation titled "Developer nie SAPER, myli się nie raz", focusing on TDD, together with a colleague

-Next there was workshop for **"Młodzi w Łodzi"** with topic "Hy!Class: Zwinne wytwarzanie oprogramowania".
-It was an interactive workshop where
-I was teaching students about agile and scrum.
-During the workshop we have played a lot of games like Agile Values Puzzle Game, Marshmallow challenge, Airplanes production.
+- **Młodzi w Łodzi**: Conducted an interactive workshop titled "Hy!Class: Zwinne wytwarzanie oprogramowania", teaching agile and scrum methodologies through activities such as the Agile Values Puzzle Game, the Marshmallow Challenge, and Airplanes production exercises

-My last public presentation was on **JUG** (Java User Group) in Toruń where together with my colleague we were talking about it architect role.
-Topic of presentation was "Hy!Class: Co robi architekt?".

-Last but not least, I have also been a guardian for a few people.
-I was responsible for their personal development and career path.
+- **JUG (Java User Group) in Toruń**: Presented with a colleague on the responsibilities of an IT architect under the topic "Hy!Class: Co robi architekt?"

+Lastly, I served as a mentor/guardian for several employees, helping guide their career paths and personal development.